-- (a) To exercise the compact privilege under the terms and provisions of this compact, the audiologist or speech-language pathologist shall meet all of the following requirements: - (1) Hold an active license in the home state. - (2) Have no encumbrance on any state license. - (3) Be eligible for a compact privilege in any member state in accordance with Section 3. - (4) Have not had any adverse action against any license or compact privilege within the previous two years from the date of application. - (5) Notify the commission that the licensee is seeking the compact privilege within a remote state or states. - (6) Pay any applicable fees, including any state fee, for the compact privilege. - (7) Report to the commission adverse action taken by any non-member state within 30 days from the date the adverse action is taken.
+23 (a) To exercise the compact privilege under the 24 terms and provisions of this compact, the audiologist or

-1 (b) For the purposes of the compact privilege, an 2 audiologist or speech-language pathologist shall only hold one 3 home state license at a time.
+L speech-language pathologist shall meet all of the following 2 requirements:

-- (c) Except as provided in Section 6, if an audiologist or speech-language pathologist changes primary state of residence by moving between two member states, the audiologist or speech-language pathologist shall apply for licensure in the new home state, and the license issued by the prior home state shall be deactivated in accordance with applicable rules adopted by the commission. - (d) The audiologist or speech-language pathologist may apply for licensure in advance of a change in primary state of residence. - (e) A license may not be issued by the new home state until the audiologist or speech-language pathologist provides satisfactory evidence of a change in primary state of residence to the new home state and satisfies all applicable requirements to obtain a license from the new home state. - (f) If an audiologist or speech-language pathologist changes his or her primary state of residence by moving from a member state to a non-member state, the license issued by the prior home state shall convert to a single-state license, valid only in the former home state. - (g) The compact privilege is valid until the expiration date of the home state license.
-The licensee must comply with the requirements of subsection (a) to maintain the compact privilege in the remote state.
+- (1) Hold an active license in the home state. - (2) Have no encumbrance on any state license. - (3) Be eligible for a compact privilege in any member state in accordance with Section 3. - (4) Have not had any adverse action against any license or compact privilege within the previous two years from the date of application. - (5) Notify the commission that the licensee is seeking the compact privilege within a remote state or states. - (6) Pay any applicable fees, including any state fee, for the compact privilege. - (7) Report to the commission adverse action taken by any non-member state within 30 days from the date the adverse action is taken. - (b) For the purposes of the compact privilege, an audiologist or speech-language pathologist may only hold one home state license at a time. - (c) Except as provided in Section 6, if an audiologist or speech-language pathologist changes primary state of residence by moving between two member states, the audiologist or speech-language pathologist shall apply for licensure in the new home state, and the license issued by the prior home state shall be deactivated in accordance with applicable rules adopted by the commission.

-1 (h) A licensee providing audiology or 2 speech-language pathology services in a remote state under the 3 compact privilege shall function within the laws and 4 regulations of the remote state.
+- (d) The audiologist or speech-language pathologist may apply for licensure in advance of a change in primary state of residence. - (e) A license may not be issued by the new home state until the audiologist or speech-language pathologist provides satisfactory evidence of a change in primary state of residence to the new home state and satisfies all applicable requirements to obtain a license from the new home state. - (f) If an audiologist or speech-language pathologist changes his or her primary state of residence by moving from a member state to a non-member state, the license issued by the prior home state shall convert to a single-state license, valid only in the former home state, and the privilege to practice in any member state is deactivated in accordance with the rules adopted by the commission. - (g) The compact privilege is valid until the expiration date of the home state license.
+The licensee must comply with the requirements of subsection (a) to maintain the compact privilege in the remote state. - (h) A licensee providing audiology or speech-language pathology services in a remote state under the compact privilege shall function within the laws and regulations of the remote state.